IBCLC Certification

 The Exam Blueprint

 IBLCE publishes a detailed exam blueprint that outlines the content areas and their weighting.
 This is your study roadmap — not just a list of topics but a guide to where to focus your energy.
-Download it from iblce.org and build your prep around it.
+Download it from the IBLCE Examination Resource Centre ↗ and build your prep around it.

 Recertification